corda/corda-solutions/docs/source/deployment/prerequisites-sizing.rst

 Corda stores information about several aspects of the Corda Node and Network in tables in the vault.
 Reference: https://docs.corda.r3.com/node-database.html#node-database

-During deployment the following tables will be created in the Vault database:
+During deployment the following system (not user) tables will be created in the Vault database:

 - dbo.DATABASECHANGELOG